elliethepuppy/cat-cr/README.md

 # cat-cr

-`cat-cr` is a crystal reimplementation of the standard GNU `cat` utility. it's still a work in progress, but it functions in exactly the way any average user would probably expect (just spitting out the text of a file)
+`cat-cr` is a crystal reimplementation of the standard unix `cat` utility. it's still a work in progress, but it functions in exactly the way any average user would probably expect (just spitting out the text of a file)

 ## Installation